GemHunt/lighting-augmentation/README.md

 **Scanning Pipeline:**
 * The belt stops
-* 57 images of each coin are captured
-* From mostly different lighting angles
+* 57 images of each coin are captured from mostly different lighting angles
-* HoughCircles is done on all 57
+* HoughCircles is done on all 57 images
 * The centers are averaged and the images are cropped down to 56x56
 * No camera calibration